elewites/photobase-client/README.md

 # User Stories

-#### These user stories I always create when I am designing a new app.
-They help me format the app's objectives and systematically work through the app design process
+### These user stories I always create when I am designing a new app.
+They help me format the app's end goals and systematically work through the app design process

+1. The user should be able to click a button to generate a new random image.

+2. Upon refresh the user should see a new image being displayed.

+3. The user should be able to dowload the displayed image as JPEG file